Ven Chenniappan, an SQA Next Generation Program scholar, originally from India, at UNSW [SQA/Grant Turner]

 At the age of 37, da Silva Armi is also changing his career trajectory from industry to academia, and he couldn’t be happier: “I’ve always been passionate about this topic … understanding how people create innovation.
 In quantum, it’s a new area, there are very few studies.
 But a business understanding of the whole emerging technology ecosystem is quite new in the literature too.
 So, it’s a very open field to explore.”

-The latest round of the SQA-managed Next Generation Quantum Graduate Scholarships is open from Wednesday 10 April and to Wednesday 15 May 2024.
+The latest round of the SQA-managed Next Generation Quantum Graduate Scholarships is now open.
 Find out more here.
 Or you can look through the research projects on offer under the program; or browse the list of experts from our partner universities to identify potential supervisors to contact direct with proposals across a range of disciplines, such as physics, computer science, engineering, chemistry, mathematics or business.

 Don't miss quantum news!
 To stay updated on quantum news and events, sign up to our mailing list.